drewcook/shopify_theme_base/README.md

-# shopify_theme_base
+# Shopify Theme Base
 This is a boilerplate starter theme for Shopify.
 This takes the combination of **Theme Kit** and Shopify's [Skelaton Theme](https://github.com/Shopify/skeleton-theme).

 ***